 The bank contacts the user based on the contact information provided by the user.

 The user is not provided with any complaint registration token where the user can track the status of the registered complaint with the bank.

 FAQs (Frequently Asked Questions)

 There is a specialized column dedicated to registering complaints regarding credit cards.
 The bank has allocated a person in charge of handling issues related to credit cards alone.
-The customers generally face a lot of issues about credit cards alone.
+Customers generally face a lot of issues with credit cards alone.
 This is why a separate column is provided for it.

-No. There is no separate application provided online for registering of non-redressal of complaints.
-However, the contact information of all the nodal officers in the region are provided on the website.
+No. There is no separate application provided online for registering non-redressal of complaints.
+However, the contact information of all the nodal officers in the region is provided on the website.
 The users can contact the concerned personnel and register complaint with them.

 Yes.
 One can register complaints with the bank by visiting any bank branch.
 There is a separate counter dedicated to the filing of complaints with the bank.
 The users will be redirected to those counters as they visit the place.

 One can write to the nodal officers and the regional officers of the bank.
 But, there is no such provision where one can download the complaint registration form, take a printout of it, fill in the application, and then send it to the concerned authorities.
 The user has to send the complaint in a written format.